mox669/xunit.nvim/README.md

 	},
     -- change the border used for the popup and the log window border = { "┌", "─", "┐", "└", "┘", "│" },
+    -- only relevant, if "nvim-notify" is a installed plugin.
+Enable/disable notfications notify = false,
 })
 ```